pagkly/Zed/Investopedia3/NYSE Composite Index.md

 The NYSE Composite Index includes all NYSE-listed stocks, including foreign stocks, American Depositary Receipts, real estate investment trusts and tracking stocks.
 The index excludes closed-end funds, ETFs, limited partnerships and derivatives.1

-The two biggest benefits to investors of the NYSE Composite Index are (a) its quality, as all constituents must meet the stringent [listing requirements](https://www.investopedia.com/terms/l/listingrequirements.asp) of the exchange, and (b) its global [diversification](https://www.investopedia.com/terms/d/diversification.asp), with international companies accounting for about one-third of market capitalization.2
+The two biggest benefits to investors of the NYSE Composite Index are (a) its quality, as all constituents must meet the stringent [[listing requirements]](https://www.investopedia.com/terms/l/listingrequirements.asp) of the exchange, and (b) its global [[diversification]](https://www.investopedia.com/terms/d/diversification.asp), with international companies accounting for about one-third of market capitalization.2

 The NYSE Composite Index is seen as a better stand-in for the broader stock market than many of its narrower counterparts, due to the number of constituents it has and the global diversity of its holdings.